-My name is Marcus Santer and I’m a relationship therapist working in Dawlish, Exeter and Exmouth.
+My name is Marcus Santer and I’m a relationship therapist based in Dawlish.

 There are few absolute truths in life, but here’s one of them:

 You and I are social creatures and whilst we all require different amounts of connection we all need connection.
 Through my couples counselling work I quickly discovered people nourish people and perhaps the most powerful source of nourishment comes from the relationship you have with your partner.

 This means if the relationship you have with your partner isn’t solid, it will really cripple how you show up in your life.

 My couple’s work is based on the theories of Sue Johnson’s Emotionally Focused Therapy (EFT) and John Gottman’s work at The Gottman Institute.

 EFT and Gottman therapy are based upon sound, tried and tested, repeatable studies of what works in helping couples in crisis.
 EFT also meets the gold standard from the American Psychological Association (AMA) for evidence-based therapy.

 I started work as a therapist very early due to having to figure out some of my own life issues.
 As a result I’ve been married for the past 20 years and we have a beautiful son.
 This is nothing less than miraculous and I put it down to learning how to do a much better job of communicating all those years ago.

 I grew up in one of those classic British marriages and I understand both personally and professionally the impact of that life on my parents and their children.
 I don’t want that for you and more importantly I don’t want it for your children.

 We can all do better and I have science-based solutions to your problems.